 Common Protein Additives

-Let's take a look at some common additives in protein supplements, and break down why they're added.
-Note that the ones we cover here are pretty well-established and have very useful properties: some may be contested but there's very little, if any, evidence of food safety concerns for these.
+Let's take a closer look at some common protein powder ingredients often used in supplements and break down why they're included.
+The additives we cover here have well-established purposes: while some might be debated, there's little evidence to suggest significant food safety concerns for these.

 chemical